Photo: Bonnechere Park, Harrison Haines

 The Current: free and flowing

-The Madawaska Valley Current is your online source for balanced and stimulating local coverage of community growth, current affairs and cultural matters.
+The Madawaska Valley Current is your online source for bold, bracing and balanced local coverage of community growth, current affairs and cultural matters.
 The Current is published here in the Valley by residents Roger and Danielle Paul through their company MadValley Media.
 We are grateful to a team of contributors and sponsors who, like us, are committed to enhancing life in this community.

 Call or email to see how you and your business can get involved.
 We look forward to working with you.